thishitshome/learning-from-incidents/README.md

 - www.arresteddevops.com

-Any talk Bridget Kromhout has ever given, but especially 'Containers Will Not Fix Your Broken Culture'
+Any talk Bridget Kromhout (@bridgetkromhout) has ever given, but especially 'Containers Will Not Fix Your Broken Culture'
 - https://m.youtube.com/watch?v=hALDyVBVVz0